marcelpetersen/mobil/pages/careers/careers.md

   block: hero-2
   background_image: "/uploads/2019/01/16/home_page_main_banner@2x.jpg"
   headline: We are leading the evolution of Mobility.
 Join the Ride.
-  intro_text: We want to become the best mobility tech company in the world by empowering
-    cities with new solutions impacting millions who use our products everyday. <strong>#BecauseWeShare</strong>
+  intro_text: We want to become the best mobility tech company in the world by empowering cities with new solutions that impact millions who use our products every day. <strong>#BecauseWeShare</strong>
   cta:
     url: "/careers/jobs"
     button_text: Browse Jobs